$\epsilon$-Strong Simulation for Multidimensional Stochastic Differential Equations via Rough Path Analysis: The main idea of the algorithmic development

-Eventually we will simulate the series up to a random but finite level $N$ which can be viewed as the order of dyadic discretization.
-The level $N$ is selected so that the contribution of the remaining terms (terms beyond level $N$) can be guaranteed to be bounded by a user defined tolerance error.
-We think of simulating the discretization levels sequentially, so we often refer to \textquotedblleft time\textquotedblright\ when discussing levels.
+Eventually we will simulate the series up to a finite but random level $N_1$ to be discussed later.
+By level we mean the order of dyadic discretization.
+As we are simulating the discretization levels sequentially, we often refer to \textquotedblleft time\textquotedblright\ when discussing levels.\\

-Once we have simulated up to time (or level) $N$, we further decompose the analysis into two parts.
-One dealing with finding the upper bound for $ ||Z||_{\alpha}$ (Section \ref{SubS_TES_1}), the other dealing with finding the upper bound for $\Gamma_{R}$ (Section \ref{SubS_LA}).
-We then combine these two parts to obtain an upper bound for $||A||_{2\alpha}$.

-For both parts, we use a strategy based on a suitably defined sequence of \textquotedblleft record breakers\textquotedblright.
-We ask a \textquotedblleft yes or no\textquotedblright\ question to the future (i.e. to higher order discretization levels).
-The question, which corresponds to the simulation of a Bernoulli random variable, is \textquotedblleft will there be a new record breaker?"
-The definition of record breakers need to satisfy the following two conditions.